kubevirt/community/design-proposals/dra.md

 available in DRA APIs.
 The same information will be accessible in virt-handler and virt-launcher.
 This allows for device information to flow from DRA APIs into KubeVirt stack.

+Taking a GPU as an example, we can either have a passthrough-GPU as a PCI device or a virtual-GPU as a mediated device.
+The `DeviceAttributes` object will distinguish between these 2 types by populating the appropriate `PCIAddress`/`MDevUUID` field for the device identifier.
+While we haven't mentioned any other device attributes here, this object can be extended to hold other device information that may be relevant.

-The virt-launcher will have the logic of converting a GPU device into its corresponding domxml.
-For device-plugins it will look for env variables (current approach).
-For DRA devices, it will use the vmi status section to generate the xml
+The virt-launcher will have the logic of converting a GPU device into its corresponding domain xml.
+For device-plugins, it will continue to look for env variables (current approach).
+For DRA devices, it will use the vmi status section to generate the domain xml.

 ### Examples